riverbed/steelscript-appfwk/docs/analysis.rst

            self.copy_columns(tables['waves'])

 This copies all columns from the input ``waves`` table.
-This ensures that whatever columsn were provided on input will show up on output as well.
+This ensures that whatever columns were provided on input will show up on output as well.

-:py:class:`ClippedWaveQuery`
+``ClippedWaveQuery``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The final missing piece is the ``ClippedWaveQuery`` which actually